Vuedeux/vuedeux/README.md

 plugins: [vdx],
 });
 ```
-To add the plugin simply place the plugin into the plugin option of your Vuex store.
+To add the plugin simply place it into the plugin option of your Vuex store.

-All the existing mutations, actions , getters, even existing plugin you utilize in an existing Vuex state will be unaffected.
+All the existing mutations, actions, getters, even existing plugins you utilize in an existing Vuex state will be unaffected.

 ### Putting it all together
 ```